 Decameron Sixth Day in Perspective: Lectura Boccaccii VI

-, which is currently under consideration with the University of Toronto Press.
+, forthcoming with the University of Toronto Press.
+He is a member of the editorial board

 The City of Poetry: Imagining the Civic Role of the Poet in Fourteenth-Century Italy